clue/docker-frontroute/README.md

 a wiki and much more.

 Once your web-based containers are up, you may want to expose them to the outside world (the internet).
-Because each container comes with an own webserver, one has to expose each to a dedicated port (which tend to be *ugly*), bind to several IPs (which are not always available) or use one of the more complex options (DNS or SSL/SNI-based load balancer) etc.
+Because each container comes with an own webserver, one has to expose each to a dedicated port (which tends to be *ugly*), bind to several IPs (which are not always available) or use one of the more complex options (DNS or SSL/SNI-based load balancer) etc.

 As an alternative, this docker image allows you to spin up a reverse proxy in front of your existing web containers.
-No additional configuration required, besides linking each of your existing web containers to the this container.
+No additional configuration required, besides linking each of your existing web containers to this container.

 ## Usage